Airmime/minstyle.io-Website/docs/components/dropdown.md

 The `.ms-dropdown` classe allows you to merge a [button](components/buttons.md) with an icon (down arrow) through the `.ms-btn classe`, and a list of links.

+> For more informations on the icons used, consult the dedicated [page](content/icons.md).

 <div class="ms-dropdown">
     <button class="ms-btn">Versions <i class="fas fa-sort-down"></i></button>
     <div class="ms-dropdown-content">